Anatomy Vs. Physiology: What's the Difference?

 Anatomy Degree Programs

-Anatomy is typically a graduate program available at both the master's and doctoral degree levels.
+As a standalone program, anatomy is available at both the master's and doctoral degree levels.
 Courses include gross anatomy, microanatomy, biochemistry and embryology.
 Physiology and medical courses are included as well.
 Master's degree candidates must research and compose a thesis, while doctoral students participate in lab and research rotations, and may complete a dissertation.

-Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, provided they use their anatomy degree to continue their studies in medical school.
-Jobs also exist in industry, government and biotechnology.
+Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also need to hold a professional medical degree.

 Physiology Degree Programs

 Physiology programs are available at both the undergraduate and graduate levels and result in bachelor's, master's and doctoral degrees.
-Class themes are generally the same regardless of degree level, and may include exercise physiology, biochemistry, microbiology and anatomy.
+Class topics can include exercise physiology, biochemistry, microbiology and anatomy.
 Pre-medical courses are available as well.
-Master-level students participate in research and write a thesis.
+Master's-level students participate in research and write a thesis.
 Doctoral-level students can complete teaching and research assistantships; they must also write a dissertation.

 Those with a bachelor's degree are prepared for entry-level clinical and research positions in places such as hospitals, insurance companies and research laboratories.
 They can also move on to medical school or pursue graduate studies.
 Individuals with a graduate degree are prepared for careers in research, academia and exercise physiology at fitness and rehabilitation centers, schools and wellness centers.